By extending the growing season, greenhouse growing enables the cultivation of organic, pesticide-free produce all year round.

 In addition, polycarbonate panels are known to cloud over time.
 This clouding is called the yellowing affect.
 If you buy polycarbonate panels, you need to monitor the yellowing effect because it will reduce the light that passes through the panels.
 Condensation is an additional issue for twin-wall polycarbonate, which can lead to diseases in plants and poor light retention.

-Polyethylene is inexpensive and lightweight, making it easy to use.
+Polyethylene film is inexpensive and lightweight, making it easy to use.
 The polyethylene (poly) film is typically made of one or two layers.
-Oxygen and carbon dioxide can pass through the poly film because it is porous, allowing plants to breathe in a tightly sealed greenhouse.
+Oxygen and carbon dioxide can pass through this greenhouse film because it is porous, allowing plants to breathe in a tightly sealed greenhouse.

 In comparison to glass, poly film reduces heat loss by 30-40%.
 Most poly film also ranges with an R-value of 0.87 to 1.7.
 The single-layered poly film has an R-value of 0.87, whereas double-layered poly film varies from 1.5 to 1.7.
 Unfortunately, poly film is still moderately flammable, placing it between glass and polycarbonate.